enaml-ops/concourse-deploy-cloudfoundry/README.md

     omg-linux deploy-product cloudfoundry-plugin-linux --help
     ```

-1. Edit `setup/deployment-net.json`
-    This file is used to populate vault with network related values (ips,
-    domains, etc)

 1. Edit `setup/setup-vault.sh`
     This file is used to populate the proper hashes with your previously defined
     vault config files.